 - Microsoft Azure Console

 If you are looking for one that is not only managing remote desktop connections but also many other things, this Remote Desktop Manager could be your answer.
-The Standard edition is FREE.
-Take look this comparison sheet, it could just be good enough for most of your IT tasks.
+The Standard edition is FREE, and according to this comparison sheet, it could just be good enough for most of your IT tasks.

 Terminals is another feature rich, tab-based remote desktop clients manager that uses Terminal Services Active Client (mstscax.dll).
 Other than RDP connections, Terminals can also manage most of other popular connections as well, such as VNC, Console, SSH, VRRC, Citrix, RAS, HTTP, etc..
 As a bonus, it also handles a variety of networking operations like Ping, Trace Route, WMI Explorer, TCP Connections, DNS Lookup, Time Sync, etc..